rusuot/MyTime_Mngmnt_App_Contemp_Web_app/README.md

 - [Dillinger](https://dillinger.io/)

 ## Installation
+> Note: `There are two approaches: either the Firebase data that I tried to include in GIT is used, or Firebase details needs to be updated with your personal`
+> Note: `For using my files for Firebase, please update firebase folder name with prefix "." as of course it's a hidden folder and I was needed to rename it to be able to upload this to GIT.
+So, instead of "firebase" folder please rename it into: ".firebase" in Visual Code`

 Steps to follow for project installation:
 1. Download the zip from GIT link: (need node.js)
 2. Open Visual Code, open folder downloaded unzipped folder at step 1